syncfusion-content/xamarin-docs/Xamarin/SfLinearGauge/Pointers.md

 ## BarPointer

-Barpointer is an accenting line or colored bar that is placed on the Linear Gauge to mark the values.
+BarPointer is an accenting line or colored bar that is placed on the Linear Gauge to mark the values.

 {% tabs %}